-These days political and policy change is coming at us fast.
+Political and policy change is coming at us fast these days.
 These changes have big implications and affect each of us and the larger world we are part of.
 How do we maintain our voice and our presence in turbulent times?

 For many this is a time of uncertainty, bringing feelings of fear and anxiety that can make it hard to stay engaged.